speedlab-git/Robust-Encoder-against-Jailbreak-attack/README.md

-# Sim-CLIP: Unsupervised Siamese Adversarial Fine-Tuning for Robust Visual Language Models
+# Securing Vision-Language Models with a Robust Encoder Against Jailbreak and Adversarial Attacks

 <!-- ![system architecture](./utils/arch.png) -->

-<p align="justify">Vision-language models (VLMs) have achieved remarkable performance on multimodal tasks but remain vulnerable to adversarial attacks targeting the vision component.
-We propose Sim-CLIP, an unsupervised adversarial fine-tuning method that enhances the robustness of the widely-used CLIP vision encoder against such attacks.
-By employing a Siamese architecture with cosine similarity loss, Sim-CLIP learns semantically meaningful and attack-resilient visual representations without requiring large batch sizes or momentum encoders.
-We demonstrate that VLMs enhanced with Sim-CLIP's fine-tuned CLIP encoder exhibit significantly enhanced robustness against adversarial attacks, while maintaining high clean accuracy across diverse downstream tasks.
-Notably, our approach does not require any additional training or fine-tuning of the VLM itself.
-Simply replacing the original vision encoder with our fine-tuned encoder is sufficient to provide robustness against adversarial attacks.
-This work underscores the criticality of reinforcing foundational models like CLIP to safeguard the reliability of downstream VLM applications.</p>
+<p align="justify">Large Vision-Language Models (LVLMs), trained on multimodal big datasets, have significantly advanced AI by excelling in vision-language tasks.
+However, these models remain vulnerable to adversarial attacks, particularly jailbreak attacks, which bypass safety protocols and cause the model to generate misleading or harmful responses.
+This vulnerability stems from both the inherent susceptibilities of LLMs and the expanded attack surface introduced by the visual modality.
+We propose Sim-CLIP+, a novel defense mechanism that adversarially fine-tunes the CLIP vision encoder by leveraging a Siamese architecture.
+This approach maximizes cosine similarity between perturbed and clean samples, facilitating resilience against adversarial manipulations.
+Sim-CLIP+ offers a plug-and-play solution, allowing seamless integration into existing LVLM architectures as a robust vision encoder.
+Unlike previous defenses, our method requires no structural modifications to the LVLM and incurs minimal computational overhead.
+Sim-CLIP+ demonstrates effectiveness against both gradient-based adversarial attacks and various jailbreak techniques.
+We evaluate Sim-CLIP+ against three distinct jailbreak attack strategies and perform clean evaluations using standard downstream datasets, including COCO for image captioning and OKVQA for visual question answering.
+Extensive experiments demonstrate that Sim-CLIP+ maintains high clean accuracy while substantially improving robustness against both gradient-based adversarial attacks and jailbreak techniques.</p>

 ## Contents